-Note that school board policies may be revised at any time.
-For legal context and the most current copy of the local policy please visit the Quanah ISD website at qisd.net.
-Below is the text of Quanah ISD's policy FFI(LOCAL) as of the date that this handbook was finalized for this school year.
+Note: School board policies may be revised at any time.
+For legal context and the most current copy of the local policy, visit www.qisd.net.
+Below is the text of Quanah ISD's policy FFI(LOCAL) as of the date this handbook was finalized for this school year.